 Group presentation II 150 pts.: Each group will present their group paper to the class using video examples from their chosen movie.
-Each group presentation should be approximately 20-25 minutes long.
+Your group will be allotted a full class period for this task.
 Presentations should not be read; deliveries should be conversational in nature employing effective speaking skills.
 A group PowerPoint is required.
 Evaluation will be based on: the creativity of your selection, clarity of presentation, effectiveness of organization, effectiveness of analysis, effectiveness of delivery and depth.
 Plan on leading a discussion at the end of your presentation.